Committee for Civil Liberties and Legal Aid: Political killing

 By 1973, according to President of Jatiyo Samajtantrik Dal (Jasad) Major M. A. Jalil, the number of politically motivated murders reached 2000.
 Among the prominent politicians Jasad Vice-President Mosharraf Hossain, Jasad supported Krishak League leader Siddiq Master, Manikganj Jasad Joint Secretary Sadat Hossain Badal, Jahangirnagar University Central Students' Union general secretary Borhanuddin Rokon were killed.

 An 18-year-old boy, Shahjahan Sharif, from Naria upazila of Faridpur went missing from the Rakkhi Bahini custody in January 1974.
 His disappearance prompted his family to petition the court for a writ of habeas corpus.
 Justice Debesh Bhattacharya, after hearing both parties, said in his verdict:

-Special Power Act, 1974
+Special Powers Act, 1974

-In February 1974, the parliament passed Special Power Act 1974 to make provisions for preventive detentions.
+In February 1974, the parliament passed the Special Powers Act 1974 to make provisions for preventive detentions.

-Section 3 of the Special Power Act provided for preventive detentions.
-A person was to be detained if the Government was satisfied that it was necessary to do so.
+Section 3 of the Special Powers Act provided for preventive detentions.
+A person was to be detained if the government was satisfied that it was necessary to do so.